majinet/ml_workflow/README.md

 # About this project

-The objective of this project is to create a Cloud Native Computing Foundation (CNCF) standard Containeralize Platform for Data Scientists, I aspire to create a cloud-agnostic, decoupled and inter-dependent platform, seamlessly integrating AI to deliver complete automation and minimize operational costs, while reducing human error.
-As I look ahead, I firmly believe that the integration of DevOps, Containeralize Platform, and AI will revolutionize the tech industry.
-Leveraging these cutting-edge technologies, we can unlock immense productivity gains, streamline processes, and minimize downtime, while enhancing the overall customer experience.
+The objective of this project is to create a Cloud Native Computing Foundation (CNCF) standard Containerized Platform for Data Scientists.
+I aspire to create a cloud-agnostic, decoupled, and interdependent platform for fine-tuning pre-trained models for different business purposes.
+This platform can assist companies in using low cost to invent AI solutions.
+As I look ahead, I firmly believe that the integration of DevOps, Containerized Platform, and AI will revolutionize the tech industry.
+By leveraging these cutting-edge technologies, we can unlock immense productivity gains, streamline processes, and minimize downtime, while enhancing the overall customer experience.

 # Machine Learning Devops (MLOps)